 The Group adopted IFRS accounting principles during 2005 and in this connection applied IFRS 1 (First-time adoption), the transition date being 1 January 2004.

 The consolidated financial statements are based on the purchase method of accounting unless otherwise specified in the accounting principles below.
 Figures in the tables in the financial statements are presented in millions of euros.

-IAS 19 Employee Benefits – Defined Benefit Plans: Employee Contributions (effective for financial periods beginning on or after 1 July 2014).
+IFRS 16 Leases (effective for financial periods beginning on or after 1 January 2019).

 Translation of items denominated in foreign currencies

 Figures in the consolidated financial statements are shown in euro, the euro being the functional and presentation currency of the parent company.
 Foreign currency items are entered in EUR at the rates prevailing at the transaction date.
 Monetary foreign currency items are translated into EUR using the rates prevailing at the balance sheet date.
 Non-monetary foreign currency items are measured at their fair value and translated into EUR using the rates prevailing at the balance sheet date.
 In other respects, non-monetary items are measured at the rates prevailing at the transaction date.

 Exchange rate differences arising from sales and purchases are treated as additions or subtractions respectively in the statement of comprehensive income.
 Exchange rate differences related to loans and loan receivables are taken to other finance income and